How To Watch Miami Heat-Cleveland Cavaliers, Lineups, Injury Report, Betting Lines

 QUOTABLE

-Shandel Richardson is the publisher of Miami Heat On SI.
-He can be reached at shandelrich@gmail.com
+Alexander Toledo is a contributor to Miami Heat On SI and producer/co-host of the Five on the Floor podcast, covering the Heat and NBA.
+He can be reached at toledoalexander22@gmail.com.
+Twitter: @tropicalblanket